Motivation Monday: Louisville signee Darius Perry dishes on what fuels his fire

 Every Monday, we’ll catch up with elite athletes on all levels and get them to dish on the single most powerful motivating factor that’s gotten them to where they are now.

-Today we caught up with La Lumiere (La Porte, Ind.) point guard Darius Perry, a Louisville signee who runs the No. 1 team in the USA Today Super 25.
+Today we caught up with Wheeler (Marietta, Ga.) point guard Darius Perry, a Louisville signee.

 The greatest motivating factor that’s gotten me to where I am today is… “Not wanting to let my family down.
 I want to be able to take care of them one day because they’ve sacrificed a lot to help me go after my dreams.